mrdonabizzle/Java/README.md

-# Java
+o# Java
-This folder includes projects I have made using Java.
+This repository contains projects I created using Java.